dmesh-io/aws-lambda-deploy/README.md

+# There are 4 commands we can use:
+- deploy
+- describe
+- update
+- delete

 # AWS Lambda deployment tool

 AWS Lambda is a great service for quickly deploy service to the cloud for immediate